alvinveroy/CodeCompass/DEBUG_SESSION.md

 ### Analysis/Retrospection for Attempt 57:
 *   **TypeScript Redeclaration Error:** This is the absolute top priority.
 The fix from Attempt 56 was not correctly applied or was insufficient.
 This prevents `server.test.ts` and `server-tools.test.ts` from running.
 *   **`get_session_history` Discrepancy (CRITICAL & BAFFLING):** The immutable update to `session.queries` in `addQuery` was correctly applied, yet the discrepancy persists.
 This means that even when `session.queries` is completely replaced with a new array, `getSessionHistory` (when retrieving the *same session object by ID*) sees an old version of the `queries` array.
 This suggests something more fundamental:
     *   Could there be *two different `sessions` Map instances* in play?
 One modified by `addQuery` and another (older or different scope) read by `getSessionHistory`?
 This seems unlikely if `_debug_retrievalCount` previously indicated the same parent session object.
+The `SESSIONS_MAP_INSTANCE_ID` logging added in this attempt should clarify this.
     *   Is there any caching layer for session objects *above* the `sessions` Map in `state.ts` that `getSessionHistory` might be hitting?
     *   Is there an issue with how the `StdioClientTransport` or MCP layer handles requests sequentially, perhaps leading to race conditions or stale closures if the server processes requests in an unexpected async manner?
 (Less likely for simple in-memory map).
 *   **`src/tests/index.test.ts` Mocking:** The `vi.doMock` strategy for `dist` files is still not working.
 The SUT does not see the mocks.